ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows for displaying with proper attribution. (optional) var tags = vegetarian, dessert;  // string | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must adhere to. (optional) var number = 1;  // decimal? | The number of random recipes to be returned (between 1 and 100). (optional)
+            var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows display with proper attribution. (optional) var tags = vegetarian, dessert;  // string | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. (optional) var number = 1;  // decimal? | The number of random recipes to be returned (between 1 and 100). (optional)

             try